 - Suddenly the Angels’ rotation has exactly one starter over 27 or with more than four years of big league experience.
 But so what?
 You go with what wins games, and right now, the kids are alright in Los Angeles.
-Joe Saunders shut down the Rangers today for seven innings, giving up just three hits and two walks while fanning six.
+Joe Saunders shut down the Rangers on Sunday for seven innings, giving up just three hits and two walks while fanning six.
 The pair of Saunders and Jered Weaver have gone 10-0, 1.67 over their combined 12 starts.
 And with the announcement that Bartolo Colon is probably done for the year, Saunders’ instant job security has made him a scorching property.
-He’s been scooped up in almost every AL league and is starting to garner attention in deep mixed leagues.
+He’s been scooped up in almost every AL-only league and is starting to garner attention in deep mixed leagues.
 Have a look at him if you need pitching help.

 - How about 23-year-old Angels’ starter Ervin Santana?
 After a second straight solid eight inning outing on Saturday, there are now just six AL pitchers with more wins than the dozen he’s racked up this season.
 When this kid nips his control problems in the bud, look out.

 - Quick: how many of you that own him, picked August 5 as the day Mark Prior would win his first game of the season?
 We don’t suppose we have to ask you how your team is doing, do we?